jufemaiz/jufemaiz/README.md

 - 🔭 I’m currently working on [Enosi](https://enosi.energy/)'s Powertracer platform
 - 🌱 I’m always learning
 - 💬 Ask me about the intersection of technology and energy – I've spent over a fifteen years working on the tough challenges in this space!
-- 📫 How to reach me: reach out on 🐦 [@joelmcourtney](https://twitter.com/joelmcourtney)
+- 📫 How to reach me: reach out on 🐦 [@joelmcourtney](https://twitter.com/joelmcourtney) or 🐘 [@joelmcourtney@mastodon.online](https://mastodon.online/@joelmcourtney)
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I'm an avid bike rider (slightly sidelined with two young kids - one in school, one not yet) - even taking my bike with me on a work trip to Japan!
+- ⚡ Fun fact: I'm an avid rider of bicycles - even taking my bike with me on a work trip to Japan!

 <!--
 **jufemaiz/jufemaiz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.